2015 Syrian Air Force An-26 crash

 On 18 January 2015, an Antonov An-26 operated by the Syrian Air Force crashed with no survivors while attempting to land at the besieged Abu al-Duhur military airport in Idlib Governorate, Syria.
 The plane was carrying troops as well as military equipment and ammunition.
-There were 35 people on board, 30 Syrian soldiers and 5 Iranian military experts.
+All 35 military personnel on board perished.

+Cause

 Syrian state media and the SOHR said that the crash was due to heavy fog or "technical issues" and that the plane hit an electricity pylon.
 However, Al-Qaeda affiliated group Al-Nusra Front claimed that they shot it down.

+Fatalities

 Syrian media provided a list with the names of the 30 Syrian soldiers who were killed.
 The commander of the Syrian army division, Colonel Hussein Al-Yousif, was among those listed killed.
 Per SOHR, 13 Syrian officers were among the fatalities.